Faith Hill: Film and television career

 In 2002 it was rumored that Hill had won the role of Julia Compton Moore, the wife of Hal Moore, played by Mel Gibson, in the 2002 movie We Were Soldiers.
-The role was ultimately played by Madeline Stowe.
+The role was ultimately played by Madeleine Stowe.

 Hill made her film debut in the summer of 2004, when she co-starred with Nicole Kidman, Matthew Broderick and Glenn Close in director Frank Oz's remake of the 1975 thriller The Stepford Wives.
 Although the film received mixed reviews, it went on to earn over $100 million.

 In 2015, Hill appeared in the independent crime drama film Dixieland.
 The film was written and directed by Hank Bedford and also stars Chris Zylka, Riley Keough, Spencer Lofranco, and Steve Earle.
 Dixieland had its world premiere at the Tribeca Film Festival on April 19, 2015.
 The film was released in a limited release and through video on demand on December 11, 2015, by IFC Films.